Did you know that microgreens are considered superfoods? If you haven’t planted yet microgreens seeds indoors, then now is the right time to do so.

 So, although red light is mainly required by flowering plants, microgreens will also enjoy good amounts of it.

-To sum up, the spectrum of your microgreens light should be rich in blue light but should also contain good quantities of red and green light.
+To sum up, the spectrum of your microgreens light should be rich in blue light but should also contain good quantities of red light and green light.

 As for the overall light quantity, microgreens will thrive under moderate to high light intensity.